|Position:||Assistant Professor, The Information School|

 - 04/2014: Check out the awesome lineup of speakers at the new Joint Seminar in Development Economics!

 - 01/2014: Recent/Upcoming presentations: PAA, UC Berkeley, ACM-DEV, ICTD.

 - 10/2013: Google Research Award to study networks in Afghanistan.
 Thanks Google!

 - 09/2013: Early Career Faculty Award: Thanks to Intel for the generous gift!

 - show more...

-Charity and Reciprocity in Mobile Phone-Based Giving in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)
+Motives for Mobile Phone-Based Giving: Evidence in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)

 Understanding the causes and effects of internal migration is critical to the effective design and implementation of policies that promote human development.
 Here, we describe how large sources of geotagged data generated by mobile phones can provide a novel source of data on internal migration.
 We develop and formalize the concept of inferred mobility, and compute this and other metrics on a large dataset containing the phone records of 1.5 million Rwandans over four years.
 Our empirical results corroborate the findings of a recent government survey that notes relatively low levels of permanent migration in Rwanda.
 [View Video]

 Expanding Rural Cellular Networks with Virtual Coverage - joint with Kurtis Heimerl, Kashif Ali, Brian Gawalt, and Eric Brewer

 We present an alternative system for implementing large-scale rural cellular networks.
 Rather than providing constant coverage, we instead provide virtual coverage: coverage that is only present when requested.
 Virtual coverage powers the network on demand, which reduces overall power draw, lowers the cost of rural connectivity, and enables new markets.